Oregon National Primate Research Center: 2020-present

-In 2020, two marmosets were euthanized due to intracranial abscesses.
-The second marmoset who died had scarring and abnormal bone thickness at a surgical site in his skull, and his wounds became infected.
-However, staff did not promptly contact veterinarians about this issue, which resulted in delayed treatment of the infection.

-In January 2020, a juvenile macaque was trapped under a steel trough drain cover after a technical had not properly secured the cover.
+In January 2020, a juvenile macaque was trapped under a steel trough drain cover after a technician had not properly secured the cover.

 In August 2020, two macaques were killed when a technician accidentally put their cage, with the macaques inside, into an automatic cage washer.

 In October 2020, two macaques managed to escape from their cages and injured five other macaques, who were in their cages.

 In October 2021, two macaques were injured after the barrier between their cages malfunctioned, which allowed the macaques to access each other.
 The macaques fought and sustained injuries which took several days to heal.

 Animal care oversight

 The center receives unannounced bi-annual inspections by the United States Department of Agriculture.
 It has been accredited by the Association for Assessment and Accreditation of Laboratory Animal Care International since 1975.
 As required by the Animal Welfare Act, the center also maintains an Institutional Animal Care and Use Committee; each IACUC must consist of at least one veterinarian with training in laboratory animal science and expertise in the species under consideration, at least one practicing research scientist, and at least one person not affiliated with the institution to represent community interests in proper care and use of animals.